 The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as excellent, safe and effective.
-The dentists discussed treatment with patients so they could clearly understand and give informed consent and recorded this in their records.
+Patients described the treatment they received as excellent, first class and outstanding.
+The dentists discussed treatment and available options with patients so they could clearly understand and give informed consent and recorded this in their records.